sercankulcu/sercankulcu.github.io/_teaching/algorithms.md

 ## Chapter 13: Backtracking algorithms

-Backtracking algorithms are a type of algorithm that solves problems by exploring all possible solutions and backtracking when a solution is found to be invalid.
-Backtracking algorithms are often used to solve problems that can be broken down into a tree of possible solutions.
+Backtracking systematically explores a search space by extending partial candidates.
+When a partial candidate can no longer lead to a valid solution, the algorithm abandons that branch and returns to an earlier decision point.

 - [🖼️Sunum-Geri Dönüşlü Algoritmalar (PDF)](../files/algorithms/slides/Bolum_13_Geri_Donuslu.pdf)
 - [🗒️Lecture Notes (PDF)](../files/algorithms/Chapter_12_Backtracking.pdf)